open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 article.

 ## Prometheus metrics with OpenTelemetry
-In this section, you will learn about a couple of OTel Collector components that demonstrate the interoperability between OTel and Prometheus.
+In this section, you'll learn about a couple of OTel Collector components that demonstrate the interoperability between OTel and Prometheus.

-First, let’s do a quick refresher on the [Collector](/docs/collector/) – it’s an OTel component that can be used to collect telemetry from multiple sources and export data to multiple destinations multiple sources and destinations, respectively.
-The collector also handles telemetry processing, such as modifying data attributes and scrubbing personally identifiable information.
+First, let’s do a quick refresher on the [Collector](/docs/collector/) – it’s an OTel component that can be used to collect telemetry from multiple sources and export data to multiple destinations.
+The Collector also handles telemetry processing, such as modifying data attributes and scrubbing personally identifiable information.
 For example, you can use Prometheus SDKs to generate metrics, ingest them with the Collector, do some processing (if desired) and